-Oh, there will be stories... stories with pictures and sound and motion and tall layered pages.
+Oh, there will be stories - stories with pictures and sound and motion and tall, tall pages.

 If you are elected, will you do your best to make women’s suffrage a government measure?

-When they received no reply, they unfolded a banner with the slogan “Votes for women” and were thrown out of the meeting.
+Upon receiving no reply, they unfolded a banner bearing the slogan “Votes for women” and were thrown out of the meeting.
 In the ensuing struggle, a policeman claimed the women had kicked and spat at him.
-They were arrested and charged with assaulting the police and also causing an obstruction in South Street Manchester.
+This resulted in their arrest with the charge of assaulting the police and also with causing an obstruction in South Street, Manchester.

-The outcome of the court case which was that for assaulting the police Miss Pankhurst must pay a fine of 10s.6d. and costs, or seven days in prison, and for causing an obstruction in South Street each of the defendants must pay a fine of 5s. , or three days inprisonment.
+In court Ms Pankhurst was fined 10s.6d. and costs, or seven days in prison for assaulting the police; and for causing the obstruction each of the defendants was given a fine of 5s. , or three days inprisonment.